mosegorge/mini-kaggle-projects/README.md

 # mini-kaggle-projects
-some small projects and missions from kaddle
+some small projects and missions from kaggle